 The HNA Department has identified tuberculosis as a disease which is fairly prevalent in Pursat and merits investigation.
 Thus, questions in the Health Needs Assessment focus on tuberculosis.
 We are hopeful we will be able to use the information obtained to launch new initiatives targeted at reducing the incidence of tuberculosis in Pursat.

 Besides designing the questions in the Health Needs Assessment and analysing the data obtained during the trip, the HNA Department is also in charge of planning and coordinating the surveying of villages.
-During Lokun’s 25th service trip, the Development Committee began making use of Google maps to map out important landmarks in the villages for the purpose of expediting the data-gathering process.
-The HNA Department has taken over this role and will be organising the pinned locations on Google maps by going through each one and removing pins that are not important for navigating around the villages.
+During Lokun’s 26th service trip, the HNA Department used of Google maps to map out important landmarks in the villages for the purpose of expediting the data-gathering process.
+This improves location accuracy, allows for real-time location tracking, and allows for collaboration of all members to paint a comprehensive picture of the village layout.
 Members of the HNA Department will also familiarise themselves with the layout of each village, as they will be responsible for allocation of manpower during the trip itself.
 We plan on exploring more of the surrounding area in subsequent trips and pinning more locations to aid in our navigation of the villages.
 Hopefully, the increased efficiency in navigation will allow Lokun to survey even more villagers in the coming years.